On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Formalism

 where $\rho(t)$ is the density and $P(t)$ is the gravitational pressure of the universe.
-In Eqn.~\ref{friedmann_eqn1} and Eqn.~\ref{friedmann_eqn2}, $\dot{a}$ represents the first order time derivative of scale factor and $\ddot{a}$ defines the second order time derivative of scale factor.
+In Eqns.~\ref{friedmann_eqn1} and~\ref{friedmann_eqn2}, $\dot{a}$ represents the first order time derivative of scale factor and $\ddot{a}$ defines the second order time derivative of scale factor.